All Education dissertations can be found here. They are also available in the Theses and Dissertations section.

 ‘Let Them Be Who They Are’: Discovering Special Education Teachers’ Perceptions of Oppressive Normativity and Their Practice of Celebrating Neurodiversity, Caitlin Sweetapple

-Toward a Transdisciplinary Model of Social Justice in Academic Librarianship: Promoting Critical Awareness within Advocates and Privileged Allies, Judy L. Brink Drescher
+Toward a Transdisciplinary Model of Social Justice in Academic Librarianship: Promoting Critical Awareness within Advocates and Privileged Allies, Judith L. Brink Drescher

 Understanding the Homesick Experience Through the Narratives of First-Year College Residential Students, Talita Santos Ferrara